mbodiai/embodied-agents/README.md

 - A HuggingFace dataset with semantic search capabilities.
 - A Pydantic BaseModel for reliable and quick json serialization/deserialization.

-To learn more about all of the possibilities with mbodied agents, check out the [documentation](https://mbodied-agents.readthedocs-hosted.com/en/latest)
+To learn more about all of the possibilities with embodied agents, check out the [documentation](https://mbodi-ai-mbodied-agents.readthedocs-hosted.com/en/latest/)

 <details> <summary><h3 style="display: inline-block;">More Details</h3></summary>